ivan-hc/VirtualBox-appimage/README.md

 To use USB pass-through, see https://github.com/cyberus-technology/virtualbox-kvm#usb-pass-through

-### ◆ Guest additions
-Direct download is not implemented, download the iso separately from https://download.virtualbox.org/virtualbox/ and select it manually.

 ### ◆ Message "vboxdrv kernel module is not loaded"
 A message will appear at startup
 ```